appleRtsan/Database_mid_project/README.md

 # Database_mid_project

-## This Database is design for department store backend usage.
+## This Website is design for department store backend usage.

 ### Usage

-Just clone the project and execute the python file "start.py".
+Just clone the project and modify the python file "start.py", Line 16.

+Alter the path of the instantclient to your oracle instantclient path.

+After altering, run this python file in command or terminal.
 It will generate the local website.